IraqOfficial Name: Republic of Iraq

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Special Circumstances: The ability of the U.S. Embassy to provide consular services to U.S. citizens outside Baghdad is extremely limited given the security environment.
+Special Circumstances: The ability of the U.S. Embassy to provide consular services to U.S. citizens is extremely limited given the security environment.
 Host government emergency services and support are limited.

 Customs officers have the broad authority to search persons or vehicles at Iraqi ports of entry.
 Officers may confiscate any goods they deem may pose a threat to the peace, security, health, environment, or social order of Iraq.
-Starting in January 2014, Iraq began implementing Tariff Law No. 22, a new schedule of tariffs ranging from zero to eighty percent.
 Antiquities or cultural items suspected of being illegally exported may also be confiscated, as with goods that are not declared.
 Visitors may also be ordered to return such goods, at their expense, to the jurisdiction from which they came.

-We strongly recommend supplemental insurance to cover medical evacuation by air ambulance.
+We strongly recommend supplemental insurance to cover medical evacuation by air ambulance since the U.S. Embassy does not pay for this service.

 Prescription Medication: Always carry your prescription medication in the original packaging with your doctor’s prescription and in sufficient supply for your entire stay.

-Medical Care: Basic modern medical care and medicines are not widely available in Iraq.
+Medical Care: Basic, modern medical care and medicines are not widely available in Iraq.
 Conflict has left some medical facilities non-operational and medical stocks and supplies severely depleted.
 The facilities in operation do not meet U.S. standards, and the majority lack medicines, equipment, and supplies.
 A limited number of companies facilitate medical evacuations.
 Blood banks exist in Iraq, though blood supply may not be sufficient in the event of an emergency and likely has not been tested under U.S. standards for infectious disease.
 In addition, many areas suffer rolling power outages and generators are not always available for back-up.
+U.S. citizens in Iraq should not expect any medical assistance from the U.S. government.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.